iamarcel/second-brain/src/site/notes/4 Archive/Notes/The Hero's Journey.md

 ### Refusal of the Call
 Hero is overwhelmed and believes problem is beyond their capabilities.
 Communicates the risks to the journey ahead.
-Remaning here deteriorates life and relationships.
+Remaining here deteriorates life and relationships.
 Hero desperately guidance:
 ### Meeting with the Mentor
 Leads hero eventually to the realization that personal change is required.